FikhiA/react-nx-summary/README.md

 ## The Dependency Graph

-As we've seen, Nx can generate a dependecy graph.
+As we've seen, Nx can generate a dependency graph.
 Let's look at it now!

 `npx nx dep-graph`